 Think you don’t have enough money to start investing?
 Think again.

-Stash is an easy-to-use app that breaks down investing in easy-to-understand terms.
+Stash is an easy-to-use app money management app that breaks down investing in easy-to-understand terms.
 Set it up to automatically transfer a certain amount of money each week from your bank account into your “Stash.”
 You can start with as little as $5.

 Clink is another investment app that lets you invest in the stock market automatically.
 You can easily start investing with $1 a day (or more if you so choose).